Kaldek/rat-ratgdo/README.md

 ![PCB Link](https://github.com/Kaldek/rat-ratgdo/blob/main/ratgdo%20open%20source_schem.png)

 ## Components needed
-You will need 2x 10Kohm (kilo-ohm) resistors and 2x 2n7000 N-channel MOSFETs.
+Aside from the obvious requirement of an ESP8266 flashed with the native ratgdo or the [ESPHome version](https://github.com/ratgdo/esphome-ratgdo), you will need 2x 10Kohm (kilo-ohm) resistors and 2x 2n7000 N-channel MOSFETs.
 It is also recommended you aquire a suitable 3-post screw terminal and some red, white, and black wire for connecting to the door opener.
 These connections are very low current, so you can get away with fairly thin wire.

 ## How the ratgdo circuit works